-- 10) Desire to receive help with other services, processes and during settling-in activities. - Need for help with the temporary residence permit (for non-EU citizens that are subject to the migration quota); - b) Need for help with family doctor (GP) registration; - c) Not finding the relevant information needed for daily activities through other channels, such as: children's education, employment, driving in Estonia, and so forth; - d) Need for help, guidance or advice when settling in.
-Here topics like housing, registering a place of residence, and understanding how to open a bank account were mentioned by interviewees; - e) Feeling lost, overwhelmed and incapable of understanding the social and service systems and structures in Estonia.
-Examples of this include not being able to find friends, not being able to find a job, not knowing who to turn to for support, and so forth; - f) No other place to turn to for help. - 11) Desire to adapt and access opportunities perceived as solely for Estonians. - a) Feeling responsible for learning the language, particularly feeling that they don't deserve to be treated the same as nationals unless they speak the language; - b) Wanting to have access to the social spheres reserved for Estonian speakers, and the feeling of being excluded from social groups and opportunities because of the lack of language.
+10) Desire to receive help with other services, processes and 12) Desire to adapt and access opportunities Negative motivations (during settling-in activities. perceived as eligible/accessible solely for á a) Need for help with the temporary residence permit (for non-EU citizens that are subject to the migration quota); onians.
+Feeling rejected because of the lack of I b) Need for help with family doctor (GP) registration; language; c) Not finding the relevant information needed for daily activities through other channels, such as: children's education, employment, driving in Estonia, and so forth; b) Still feeling not fully adapted nor integrated and looking for options to be part of society. d) Need for help, guidance or advice when settling in.
+Here topics like housing, registering a place of residence, and 13) sire to receive help with other services, pocesses and settling-in activities. understanding how to open a bank account were mentioned by interviewees; a) Problems understanding systems because of the language or differences from their home country reference (i.e. educational system, employment, etc.); e) Feeling lost, overwhelmed and incapable of understanding the social and service systems and structures in Estonia.
+Examples of this include not being able to find friends, not being able to find a job, not knowing who to turn to for support, and so forth; b) To find a solution for a specific problem that can't be found online and for which they have little to no knowledge.
+1 f) No other place to turn to for help.
+14) Desire to belong and feel safe.
+Desire to adapt and access opportunities perceived as solely for Estonians. a) residency status, changes in law or á a) Feeling responsible for learning the language, particularly feeling that they don't deserve to be treated the same as nationals unless they speak the language; other systems, etc.) b) Wanting to have access to the social spheres reserved for Estonian speakers, and the feeling of being excluded from social groups and opportunities because of the lack of language.